ExiledNarwal28/anagram-kata/README.md

 ## Potential upgrades

-`AnagramService` could be a lot better!
-We could :
 - Saving word list into a `WordRepository` at application start and getting word list from the repository could allow us faster anagram detection

-Other than that :
 - `mvn test` does not execute tests.
 It's probably a bad Maven configuration.
 Tests can be run with an IDE though.
 - Dependency injection could be handled by hk2 or something else.